WHO WE ARE

 The word 'Küche' means kitchen in German which comes from Deborah's personal food heritage.
 The kitchen space for her has always been a very sociable, fun, multicultural and celebratory space - this relationship with the kitchen inspired Deborah to set-up the Glasgow based food-led social business Küche - A 'Multicultural Kitchen For All'.

 Deborah is an extremely curious eater, cook, traveler, maker, walker and reader.
 Deborah studied World Literature at University, her previous work spans across different art forms, including working as Assistant Festival Producer for Africa in Motion Film Festival, Project Coordinator for the Scottish Refugee Council's arts and integration project 'Share My Table' as well as Programme Officer for the literary charity First Story.
-Deborah most recently completed her Counselling Skills course and is currently spending some time in New Zealand as well as managing various projects including Küche's 'Tomorrow's Kitchen: A Graphic Novel Cook Book Authored by the Community'.
-She will be back!
+Deborah most recently completed her Counselling Skills course and is mainly focused on managing projects like Küche's 'Tomorrow's Kitchen: A Graphic Novel Cook Book Authored by the Community'and Shared Space.

 Camilla Crosta - Producer